tylernnguyen5/news-archiver-vue/problems.md

 Even though I do scrape the correct link from each headline on CNN website, it is inaccessible with the link from my web application.
 To examine this issue, I have carefully compare the link that I stored in the database and the link of the article which I access directly from CNN website.
 They are identical.

 A therotical possibility is that CNN prevents this action in order to conserve their legitimacy and validity of their sources of infomation.

+## Sidenav

+As first, I wanted to have a sidebar to have a calendar in it.
+As I learned about the sidenav, it is very limited to what you can put in the sidenav, the size of it and how it is laid out on the page.
+Materialize is quite new, so I think they will probably update this in the future.